Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Aspen Capital Management

-You won't need to meet a minimum account balance requirement to work with Aspen Capital Management, a fee-only advisory firm.
+You won't need to meet a minimum account balance to work with Aspen Capital Management, a fee-only advisory firm, but you will be subject to a minimum quarterly fee of $1,250.
 Almost all of the firm's clients are individuals with a high net worth.
 The firm also maintains relationships with charitable organizations, non-high-net-worth individuals, families, trusts and estates.

 Aspen Capital Management Background

 Lead financial advisor Mike Mers founded Aspen Capital Management in 2002.
-Today he owns just half of the firm's shares, as his wife, Lori Mers, holds claim to the latter half.
+Today, he owns a majority of the firm's shares, as his wife, Lori Mers, and director of operations Rachel Rant own minority states.
 Lori Mers does not appear to hold a position at Aspen.

 What makes Aspen Capital Management a bit more unique than your typical financial advisor firm is its ability to provide general services that are then customized to fit the needs of each client.
 For example, the firm has investment supervisory, financial planning and asset management services.
 Some financial topics it has experience with are estate planning, tax management and minimization and more.

 At its core, Aspen Capital Management concentrates on international investing and diversification to create client portfolios.
 For the most part, Aspen takes a passive global equity and global real estate investment trust (REIT) approach.
-Rather than invest directly in a number of stocks, though, Aspen does so through mutual funds and ETFs.
+Rather than invest directly in individual stocks, Aspen does so through mutual funds and ETFs.
 This is done to help mitigate risk, as these funds are inherently diversified and, in the case of mutual funds, are professionally managed.

 Your portfolio's asset allocation is based on a few considerations that Aspen compiles together in a document aptly titled an investment policy statement (IPS).
 This details your ability to stomach risk, your time horizon and your ultimate investment objectives.